motmot/doc/source/download.rst

 ---------------

-I maintain an Ubuntu repository to enable myself and my collaborators to use these packages on with minimal installation difficulties.
+I maintain an Ubuntu repository to enable myself and my collaborators to use these packages with minimal installation difficulties.
 Following these instructions is, by far, the easiest way to get started with motmot, especially if you're not experienced with C and Python installation issues.